the-events-calendar/event-tickets/readme.txt

 Upgrade to [Event Tickets Plus](https://evnt.is/18th) for full WooCommerce integration to use additional payment gateways.

-Upgrade to [Event Tickets Wallet Plus](https://evnt.is/etwp) for digital tickets like Apple Wallet passes and PDF tickets.
+Upgrade to [Wallet Plus](https://evnt.is/etwp) for digital tickets like Apple Wallet passes and PDF tickets.

 == 📃 Documentation ==